-Most donations may be delivered Sunday-Thursday, 2:00 PM - 8:00 PM.
+Most donations may be delivered 7 days a week, 2:00 PM - 8:00 PM.
 Our space is limited, so we currently CANNOT accept donations of clothing, toys, furniture, food (beyond donations of meals which are scheduled), etc. Thank you for your generosity!

 Questions?
 Please email firstname.lastname@example.org